-English Church Architecture -
+English Church Architecture.

-BADWELL ASH, St. Mary (TL 989 680) (August 2006)
+BADWELL ASH, St. Mary (TL 989 680),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

 This patterning is repeated around the window heads of the S. porch (illustrated right), which shares the design of its basal frieze with the tower and is possibly by the same mason.
 Above the frieze, the S. front displays narrow flushwork arches in four tiers, and there is a fifth tier on the stepped battlements and more flushwork arches on the inner and leading edges of the diagonal buttresses.
 The outer doorway has a complex series of mouldings and two orders of shafts at the sides, beneath a square surround with St. George and the Dragon carved (badly) in the spandrels.
-The windows have supermullioned drop tracery and are set in side walls faced with knapped flint.
+The windows have Perpendicular drop tracery and are set in side walls faced with knapped flint.